manu156/sed2C/README.md

 # sed2C
-A lex-yacc program to convert Sed to C (Practice & educational purpose).
+A lex-yacc program to convert Sed to C.
-__Note:__ The code is incomplete and works only for some cases.
+__Note:__ Subset of GNU sed grammar is implemented as suitable for C.
 ## Instructions
 compile using makefile: